Is the print medium dead?

 Their seed catalog (available by mail and online) is unlike other garden seed catalogs in that it also features personal profiles on the growers, farmers, and gardeners who use their seeds.
 They’re a great bonus read!

 Pinetree is new to me as a garden seed company, though they’ve been around for over 40 years.
-(Disclosure: They have sent me free seeds in the past, which is how I was introduced to them.)
+(Disclosure: They’ve sent me free seeds in the past, which is how I was introduced to them.)

-I’ve only been using their seeds for the past couple of years, but have strong germination rates and productive harvests every time, so I feel confident in recommending them.
+I’ve only been using their seeds for the past few years, but have strong germination rates and productive harvests every time, so I feel confident in recommending them.

 Pinetree Garden Seeds is a family-owned and operated business with an extensive catalog of vegetable, herb, and flower seeds (over 1,300 varieties), along with live plants, tubers, seed garlic, mushroom logs, gardening supplies, soap-making supplies, tea, spices, and books.
 It’s a bit mind-boggling how much they carry!